MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/depth-shadow.md

 DropShadow does not provide built in shadow values and you need to specify them yourself.
 For example implementations, see the [DropShadow Class](/uwp/api/windows.ui.composition.dropshadow).

-[!NOTE] Starting with Cobalt, if the app targets the Cobalt SDK or greater, ThemeShadow will behave like a drop shadow.
+[!NOTE] Starting with Cobalt, if the app targets the Cobalt SDK or a later version, ThemeShadow will behave like a drop shadow.
 Thus if you were using DropShadow, you might consider utilizing ThemeShadow instead.

 ## Which shadow should I use?